Direct linearisation approach to discrete integrable systems associated with $\mathbb{Z}_\mathcal{N}$ graded Lax pairs: Introduction

 which has very nice properties such as $\bSg^\cN=\bI$ and $\bSg^\rT=\bSg^{-1}$, where $\bI$ is the $\cN\times\cN$ unit matrix.
 With the help of $\bSg$, $\mathbb{Z}_\cN$ graded discrete Lax pairs are generated by the $\cN\times\cN$ level $\alpha$ matrices $\bA=\diag(a^{(0)},a^{(1)},\cdots,a^{(\cN-1)})\bSg^\alpha$ for $\alpha=0,1,\cdots,\cN-1$, i.e. the $\mathbb{Z}_\cN$ graded ring.
 The benefit of such a construction is that all the integrable difference equations arising from such a framework can be written as quadrilateral coupled systems and one thus successfully avoids dealing with higher-order terms.
 Moreover, the integrability of these integrable difference equations also results in novel \ac{YB} maps \cite{FX17b}.

 However, the exact solutions to the \ac{FX} models still needs to be clarified.
 Our motivation is to investigate solution structure of these equations.
-In this paper, we consider discrete equations in the equivalence class $[(\alpha,\alpha+1);(\beta,\beta+1)]$ within the \ac{FX} classificatoin.
-Integrable discrete equations in this case can mainly be expressed by either of the $\cN$-component discrete systems
+In this paper, we consider discrete equations in the equivalence class $[(\alpha,\alpha+1);(\beta,\beta+1)]$ within the \ac{FX} classification.
+Integrable discrete equations in this case can mainly be expressed by either of the $\cN$-component discrete systems\footnote{ It is obvious that in equation \eqref{dFX:u} the lattice parameters $p$ and $q$ can be absorbed by introducing a simple point transform (i.e. a translation), but here we still reserve the lattice parameters in the equation.
+This is because this treatment allows us to establish a more direct one-to-one correspondence between the system and its continuous analogue, and as a by-product, the procedure of taking continuum limit is also more natural. }

 and